Argonne-National-Laboratory/DSP/docs/installation.rst

 * MA27LIB_DIR is *required* to use OOQP (interior point solver).
 If you are not using CPLEX, it is recommended to use OOQP for better performance.
 You can request the library here: http://www.hsl.rl.ac.uk/download/MA27/1.0.0/a/
 * It is required to set paths for either CPLEX or SCIP.
   * CPLEX_LIB_DIR is the path to the directory that contains libcplex.a.
 CPLEX_INC_DIR is the path to the directory that contains cplex.h.
   * If you use SCIP, you need to compile it as a shared library.
-SCIP_DIR is the path to the SCIP directory.
-SCIP_LIB_DIR is the path to the shared library (usually ${SCIP_DIR}/lib).
+SCIPOPT_INC_DIR is the path to the SCIP directory.
+SCIPOPT_LIB_DIR is the path to the shared library (usually ${SCIPOPT_INC_DIR}/lib).
 SPX_DIR is the path to the SOPLEX directory.
 * Once you are set the variables above, please set USER_SETTINGS to ON.

 If you have all the prerequisite packages installed on your system, then you need to go to the root directory of DSP and type::